-- Low Income Home Energy Assistance Program (LIHEAP) - is a federally funded program for households with income within 175% of the Federal Poverty Index.
-Applications are available from November 1 through April 30, although deadlines may be extended.
-SNAP (formerly known as food stamp) households may receive benefits automatically but it is not guaranteed.
+- Low Income Home Energy Assistance Program (LIHEAP) - is a federally funded program for households with income within 200% of the Federal Poverty Index.
+Applications are usually available in October while appliaction deadlines may change year to year.
+SNAP (formerly known as food stamps) households may receive benefits automatically but it is not guaranteed.
 The program is administered through community action agencies and county welfare agencies.
 For telephone information contact 800-510-3102.

-- Lifeline Utility Assistance - is a state funded program and is available to people aged 65 or disabled and receiving Social Security disability benefits.
-The 2019 income limits are $27,951 for an individual and $34,268, if married.
-Applicants can call the Lifeline/PAAD Hotline at 800-792-9745 or call their local Aging & Disability Resource Connection/Area Agency on Aging.
+- Lifeline Credit Program - is a state funded program and is available to people aged 65 or disabled and receiving Social Security disability benefits.
+The 2021 income limits are $28,769 for an individual and $35,270, if married.
+Applicants can call the Lifeline/PAAD Hotline at 800-792-9745 or call their local County Office on Aging.

 - Universal Service Fund (USF) - is a state funded program.
-Eligibility requirements include: same income guidelines as LIHEAP, utility bill in customer's name, and an energy burden which is defined as a bill greater than 3% of household income.
+Eligibility requirements include: utility bill in customer's name, and an energy burden which is defined as a bill greater than 3% of household income.
 Benefits are credited monthly to gas and/or electric bill.
 Applications are available year round.
 Households found eligible for LIHEAP benefits are automatically screened for USF.

 - New Jersey SHARES - is a statewide 501(c)(3) organization that provides assistance to electric and gas customers without regard to income.
 Applicants must demonstrate a temporary financial need and a history of good-faith payments.
 Households receiving benefits from other assistance programs are not eligible.
 NJ SHARES is comprised of a network of nonprofit organizations.
 Their toll free phone number is 866-657-4273.

 - The Payment Assistance for Gas and Electric program, commonly referred to as PAGE, is funded by the New Jersey Board of Public Utilities and currently administered by the Affordable Housing Alliance.
 It is open to low and moderate income households who have not received LIHEAP in the last heating season and not received USF benefits in the past six months.
 For more information or if you have questions, please call 732-982-8710.